triton-inference-server/client/src/c++/perf_analyzer/docs/cli.md

 ## Trace Options

-#### `--trace-file=<path>`

-Specifies the file where trace output will be saved.

-If `--log-frequency` is also specified, this argument value will be the prefix of the files to save the trace output.
-See `--log-frequency` for details.
-Only used for `--service-kind=triton`.

 #### `--trace-level=[OFF|TIMESTAMPS|TENSORS]`

 Specifies a trace level. `OFF` disables tracing. `TIMESTAMPS` traces timestamps. `TENSORS` traces tensors.
 It may be specified multiple times to trace multiple information.
+Only used for `--service-kind=triton`.

 Default is `OFF`.